 Columbus is commonly portrayed as an intellectual with advanced thinking, as a man who persuaded rulers and scholars to overlook accepted theories about the size of the Earth.
-Columbus was not on the forefront of scientific thought.
-In his time the idea that the world was round was common among men of the sea in Western Europe.
+But on his time the idea that the world was round was common among men of the sea in Western Europe.
 Columbus was a man of his time in Europe and made much of his first name Christopher, meaning Christ-bearer.
 He said his daily prayers and chanted "more than did the average priest."
-He was steeped in a culture that encouraged him to want to sail to the East to gain wealth to finance another crusade to take the Holy Land from the Muslims – a crusade he "hoped to lead personally."
+He wanted to sail to the East to gain wealth to finance another crusade to take the Holy Land from the Muslims — despite the previous crusades against the Muslims having failed to accomplish this.
+It was a crusade he "hoped to lead personally."
 (The Modern Age: The History of the World in Christian Perspective, Laura Hicks ed., vol 2, p 194-95.)

 Columbus's calculations were way off, believing as he did that the Far East was only a couple thousand miles to the West.
-The distance to Hong Kong through Panama was 15,220 miles – and farther if one travelled through the Strait of Magellan at the southern tip of South America.
+The distance to Hong Kong through Panama was 15,220 miles – and farther if one traveled around the southern tip of South America.
 Columbus's miscalculation arose from his study of scripture.
 He interpreted the Second Book of Esdras 6:42 as describing the earth as six parts dry land and one part sea.
-Salt water oceans actually covered around 71 percent of the earth's surface.
+Saltwater oceans actually covered around 71 percent of the earth's surface.

 Columbus and his crew slept on the hard deck of their tiny ships.
 They were to learn to use hammocks from native Americans – more of history's cultural diffusions.

-The people that Columbus and his crew found where they landed in the Caribbean were friendly.
-And Columbus, the European Christian gentleman that he was, concluded that they could be easily dominated and had the makings of what he called "fine servants."
+The people that Columbus and his crew found in the Caribbean were friendly.
+And Columbus, the European Christian gentleman that he was, concluded that they could be easily dominated and that they had the makings of what he called "fine servants."
 People on the island to be called Hispanolia impressed him by the gold they were wearing as jewelry.

 Copyright © 2017 by Frank E. Smitha.
 All rights reserved.